-- Elephants: By eating small trees, elephants preserve the grasslands, because the grasses need plenty of sun to survive.
+- Elephants: By eating small trees, elephants preserve the grasslands, because the grasses need plenty of sunlight to survive.
 If they were not there, the savanna would convert to a forest or scrublands.

-- Gopher tortoise: This tortoise makes large burrows which are used by more than 350 species, including owls, snakes and frogs.
+- Gopher tortoise: This tortoise makes large burrows that are used by more than 350 species, including owls, snakes, and frogs.

 - Hummingbirds: Pollination is the reason hummingbirds are a keystone species.
 In places where the numbers of hummingbirds are low, other species of plants will take over the ecosystem.

 - Ivory tree coral: 300 invertebrate species call this coral home.
 It is here that fish live, breed, and become food for larger fish.

 - Jaguars: Jaguars are predators, as are many keystone species.
 They have a very diverse diet of about 87 different species, which contributes to their importance by keeping the numbers of these species in balance.